microsoft/PowerToys/doc/devdocs/modules/FileExplorer/monaco/readme.md

 You have to run the file on a local webserver!

 1. Build monaco in debug mode.
-2. Open [generateLanguagesJson.html](/src/modules/previewpane/MonacoPreviewHandler/generateLanguagesJson.html) in a browser.
+2. Open [generateLanguagesJson.html](/src/modules/previewpane/MonacoPreviewHandler/generateLanguagesJson.html) in a browser over the webserver.
 3. Replace the old JSON file.